framiere/monitoring-demo/README.md

     Docker-- write to -->stdout;
 ```

-## Step 2 - Listening for logs using a container
+# 3. Listening for logs using a container

 The objective now is to leverage the docker event bus, listen to it and output it on the console.